 October is Eczema Awareness Month

 Throughout October, the American Academy of Dermatology is helping people better understand eczema.
-To do this, we’re sharing information with two goals in mind:
+To do this, we’re sharing information with one goal in mind:

-Help people who have eczema live their best life.
+Help people who have a type of eczema live their best life.

 What is Eczema Awareness Month?